guglielmo610/DeFoP/README.md

 # DeFoP: Deep Forest Pilot

+This work is based on the paper "Robust Autonomous Navigation of Aerial Robots in Dense Forests Using Learned Motion Evaluation, Depth Refinement, and Real-Time Supervisory Safety Mechanisms"

-Please check out our [wiki](https://github.com/ntnu-arl/ORACLE/wiki) for more details about this work.
-We describe briefly below the workflow to derive learning-based navigation policies for our drone model.
+Please consider that this work is build on top of [sevae-ORACLE](https://github.com/ntnu-arl/ORACLE/) that you can check for more details about this work.

-The VAE code from the paper [Semantically-enhanced Deep Collision Prediction for Autonomous Navigation using Aerial Robots](https://arxiv.org/abs/2307.11522) can be found in [this repo](https://github.com/ntnu-arl/sevae).
+The VAE code can be found in [this repo](https://github.com/ntnu-arl/sevae).

 ## 1) Setup simulation environment